How To Submit

 Lucky Jefferson accepts submissions of unpublished poetry and flash fiction on subjects relating to the current theme or collection.

 • Send three poems per submission.
-Poems should be separated by titles or page breaks.
+Separate poems by titles or page breaks.

 • Flash fiction should not exceed 1000 words (Microfiction is what’s up).

-• Include your name, email address, current mailing address, and bio (third-person, 50 words max) in your cover letter.
-Get creative, don’t bore us with the same bio you share with everyone else.
+• Include your name, email address, current mailing address, and bio (third-person, 50 words max) in the cover letter box on Submittable.

-• Simultaneous submissions are welcome, but please let us know if we can’t publish something okay?
+• We encourage simultaneous submissions, but please let us know if we can’t publish something okay?
 ‘Cause we catch feelings fast.